Great gifts for your grandparents this holiday season

 Read more: Best E-book Readers for 2019

 Some grandparents are low tech, but they've certainly learned a lot over the years.
-This unique gift is a journal, titled "Letters to my Grandchild," is a book filled with blank lined pages, so your elderly loved one can write down everything they want to tell you about life and make it truly custom and personalized.
-Grandparents can also record wisdom, hopes and dreams for future grandchildren.
+This unique gift is a journal, titled "Letters to my Grandchild."
+This grandparent memory book is filled with blank lined pages, so your older and wiser loved one can write down everything they want to tell you about life and make it truly custom and personalized.
+Grandparents can also record memories, wisdom, hopes and dreams for future grandchildren.

 This is the perfect sentimental gift idea to buy, and the journal will be a treasured written and perhaps photo keepsake for years to come.